pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Each mon has its own menu sprite
 - Updated Mon Sprites to better match official art
-  - Mon Sprite Updates made by SoupPotato
+  - Mon Sprites created and modified by SoupPotato
 - Reusable TMs
 - Hold B to Run
 - Instant text speed option